OgbonnaBlessed/blog/README.md

 ### General Features
 - **User Authentication**: Secure signup and login system using JWT.
 - **User Profiles**: Every user has a unique profile.
-- **Comments System**: Users can comment on posts.
+- **Comments System**: Users can comment on articles.
 Comments can only be edited or deleted by their creators or an author.
 - **Responsive Design**: The website is fully responsive across all devices.
 - **Smooth Animations**: Using Framer Motion for enhanced UX.
 - **Search Functionality**: Users can search for articles by category, or by a search term.